68thandMaine/Oliver/documentation/styles/GridSystem.md

 ### Creating Rows

 Rows organzie content horizontally.
 Elements within a row will wrap to prevent overflowwing and will have a 100% width.
-All will be acomplished using **flexbox**.

 Since rows are within a `.container`, they need to be an scss element wrapped inside the `.container` class.